 Why did VAR rule out Nketiah goal but award penalty for Arsenal in Man Utd clash?

+Why did VAR rule out Nketiah goal but give Arsenal penalty - and didn't award Man Utd penalty for Cedric handball?

 VAR has been a regular source of controversy ever since being introduced in the Premier League, and it caused confusion again in the first half of Arsenal against Manchester United on Saturday lunchtime.